JetBrains/lincheck/docs/topics/testing-strategies.md

 ```

 In case of stress testing, Lincheck prints the state representation
-right before and after the parallel part of the scenario as well as at its very end.
+right before and after the parallel part of the scenario as well as at the end.

 > * Get the full code of the examples [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/CounterTest.kt)
-> * Get more test examples [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/StackTest.kt)
+> * Get more test examples [there](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/StackTest.kt)
 >
 {type="note"}